U.S. CBO sees worse economic wreckage from "fiscal cliff"

 Currently, the Treasury expects to reach that limit around the end of the year, but can take extraordinary measures to stretch its borrowing capacity into early 2013.

-Additional reporting by Kim Dixon in Washington and Steve Holland in Little Rock, Arkansas; Editing by Fred Barbash, Chizu Nomiyama, John Wallace and Phil Berlowitz
+Additional reporting by Kim Dixon; Editing by Fred Barbash, Chizu Nomiyama, John Wallace and Phil Berlowitz